pgEdge/cli/cli/README.md

-The pgEdge NodeCtl (nc) CLI is a cross-platform tool to manage your Postgres eco-system of components
+The pgEdge NodeCtl CLI is a cross-platform tool to manage your PostgreSQL eco-system of components

 ## Synopsis
 ```
-nc <command> <subcommand> [parameters] [options]
+./nodectl <command> <subcommand> [parameters] [options]
 ```

-Use `nc` help topics to view a list of available help topics.
+Use `nodectl` help topics to view a list of available help topics.
 The help for each subcommand shows its parameters and their usage.

 ## Commands